How to Enable Android Auto Developer Mode 2026

 Instructions for Samsung Phones

-If you use a device from Samsung, menus may look slightly different.
+If you have a Samsung device the menus might look a little different.

 Helpful tips: